vermont42/GpxLocationManager/README.md

 [DEMO](https://vimeo.com/138813570)

 Xcode’s iOS-app simulator helpfully provides four sets of GPS data for development of apps using `CLLocationManager`: Apple campus, city bike ride, city run, and highway drive.
-I developed an app that uses GPS and found this data deficient in two ways.
+Josh Adams developed an app that uses GPS and found this data deficient in two ways.
 First, the data contain no altitudes other than “0”.
-Altitude tracking is important for my app, and this inability to test my app’s altitude tracking was unacceptable.
+Altitude tracking is important for his app, and this inability to test his app’s altitude tracking was unacceptable.
 Second, the simulator provides data only at normal speed.
-During my develop/run/debug/run cycle, I became impatient waiting for the simulator to provide GPS data to my app, even using the relatively fast-moving highway-drive mode.
+During his develop/run/debug/run cycle, he became impatient waiting for the simulator to provide GPS data to his app, even using the relatively fast-moving highway-drive mode.

-In an epic bout of [yak shaving](http://sethgodin.typepad.com/seths_blog/2005/03/dont_shave_that.html), I have remedied these deficiencies by developing `GpxLocationManager`.
+In an epic bout of [yak shaving](http://sethgodin.typepad.com/seths_blog/2005/03/dont_shave_that.html), Josh Adams remedied these deficiencies by developing `GpxLocationManager`.
 This class can replace `CLLocationManager` at compile- or runtime, allowing clients to access GPS data from two sources: [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files and arrays of `CLLocation`s.
 In particular, `GpxLocationManager` invokes its clients’ `didUpdateLocation()` method with GPS data from either of these two sources. `GpxLocationManager` can provide this data at the same speed it was recorded or sped up by an arbitrary amount.
 Thanks to the hard work of [Nehal Kanetkar](https://github.com/nkanetka), `GpxLocationManager` supports [simulating](http://nkanetka.github.io/projects/gpx/) course and speed.

-Development of the sample [app](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) continues [here](https://github.com/vermont42/RaceRunner).
-I welcome pull requests for both `RaceRunner` and `GpxLocationManager`.
+The maintainers welcome pull requests for  `GpxLocationManager`.

-I demonstrated `GpxLocationManager` to the [Swift Language User Group](http://www.meetup.com/swift-language/) in [San Francisco](http://www.sanfrancisco.travel).
-[Realm](http://realm.io) was [kind](https://www.youtube.com/watch?v=LI7-Cu-9wWM) enough to record, transcribe, and host [my talk](https://realm.io/news/josh-adams-gpx-location-manager/).
+Josh Adams demonstrated `GpxLocationManager` to the [Swift Language User Group](http://www.meetup.com/swift-language/) in [San Francisco](http://www.sanfrancisco.travel).
+[Realm](http://realm.io) was [kind](https://www.youtube.com/watch?v=LI7-Cu-9wWM) enough to record, transcribe, and host [his talk](https://realm.io/news/josh-adams-gpx-location-manager/).

 ## Use
 Here are the steps to use `GpxLocationManager` in your app.

-1. Obtain the framework via CocoaPods or by copying the files RaceRunner/GpxLocationManager.swift, LocationManager.swift, and GpxParser.swift to your project.
+1. Obtain the framework via CocoaPods or by copying the files GpxLocationManager.swift, LocationManager.swift, and GpxParser.swift to your project.
 If you go the CocoaPods route, you will need to `import GpxLocationManager` in any file using classes from that framework.

 2. Where you were declaring and instantiating a `CLLocationManager`, instead declare and instantiate a `LocationManager`.
 Depending on how you instantiate `LocationManager`, there are three possibilities: (1) No arguments: `LocationManager` instantiates a `CLLocationManager` (2) Pass a `String` `gpxFile`: `LocationManager` instantiates a `GpxLocationManager` using the GPX filename you pass in, appending .gpx to the filename.
 (3) Pass a `[CLLocation]` `locations`: `LocationManager` instantiates a `GpxLocationManager` using the array of `CLLocation`s passed in.
 The wrapper `LocationManager` exists so that you can decide at run time whether you want a `GpxLocationManager` or `CLLocationManager` running under the hood.
 The demo uses this flexibility.
 If you don’t need this flexibility, you can instantiate `GpxLocationManager` directly, avoiding the `LocationManager` wrapper.